Book Title: Tunisian Crochet for Baby

 The Not-So-Fantastic Things About This Book

-Most of these projects are fantastic, worthwhile projects.
+Most of these designs are fantastic, worthwhile crochet projects.
 There are a few that are not to my taste.
 This is a matter of personal opinion, so you might or might not agree with me on this — please check out the projects for yourself and see what you think of them before you jump to any conclusions either way.

 For me, the most glaring example of a “thumbs down” project is the nursery box.
 I’ll start by saying that I’m totally onboard with the idea of crocheting interesting boxes.
 It’s actually a great idea, and I get where Sharon was going with it.
 But for my taste, this particular pattern has not been perfected yet.
 I am less than enthralled by the slightly saggy looking photos of the project sample, which deters me from wanting to try the project at all.
 But if I were going to try it, I’d maybe try crocheting it with feltable wool yarn and a slightly too-big hook, then felting it to see if that would give it a stiffer, “boxier” quality.
 Or maybe I’d make a quilted lining for it.
 Or maybe I’d do both of the above.
 But at that point I begin to question: would it be worth the effort?
 There are easier and more appealing ways to DIY a box — which I’m not personally afraid of since I do many other types of crafts besides just crochet.
 Again, your opinion here may vary, so don’t let my lack of enthusiasm hinder you if this project is better suited to your tastes than it is to mine.